andrewskyboss/milestone-project-01/README.md

 - iframes

 #### Animations and Transitions

 - Project has fade in animation for h1 and h2 titles.
 Its draws attention to them.
 As well it's shows on About Me modules as a hover animation.
 - Hover state is used for all icons and logos.
 On hover icons are changing color and have a scale transformation.
 - Programming languages logos have a grayscale filter.
 On hover grayscale filter is equal to zero and images have their original color.
 As well Logos have scale transformation.
 - As well hover effect is added to top, footer navigation elements and Contact button.
 All those elements are changing background color.

 ### Wireframes

+The wireframes were created using [Balsamiq](https://balsamiq.com/wireframes/) software.
+It was a part of Scope Plane of design process.
 - Wireframes links are presented below:
 - [Link to a Wireframes for a Desctop view](assets/documents/A.Cybovskij-Desctop.pdf)
 - [Link to a Wireframes for Tablet and Mobile views ](assets/documents/A.Cybovskij-Tablet-mobile.pdf)